 Every couple fights.
-It’s a given in all relationships.
-We’re individuals with feelings, and home is where we get real.
-You had a bad day or you’re tired and the next thing you know, unkind words are coming out of your mouth.
-Ouch.
-Then there are things like money, family, health, and parenting that are challenging by their very nature.
-The point is there will be fights even in the best of relationships.
-But there’s a huge difference between the couples who just fight to fight and those who fight to make things better.
+It’s a given in relationships.
+We’re individuals with feelings and home is where we get real.
+You’ve been there!
+You had a bad day… or you’re tired… and the next thing you know, unkind words are coming out of your mouth.
+(She says, speaking from experience).

 1. They hear the other person out